 LD-flap is used for the reconstruction of small breasts of very slim patients lacking excess fat and skin on their abdomen.
 For this reason, the flap of skin, fatty tissue and necessary muscle piece for the formation of a new breast are transplanted from the back.
 It leaves a horisontal scar on the back which will usually remain invisible below the bra.
 If needed, LD-flap can be taken from both sides of the back for a bilateral breast reconstrution.

 If needed, the size of the breast can be corrected by adding an implant underneath the LD-flap.

 Since 2001 Doctor Helena Puonti has also been developing a unique microneurovascular technology which restores sensitivity as the reconstructed breast recovers.
 She has shown that it is possible to recover natural sensitivity in the breast skin when even just one nerve of skin-muscular tissue from the abdominal cavity anterior wall is sewed to the sensitive nerve fibre of the breast.

 This innovative technology was published in her thesis in 2017.
-Many patients come to Clinic Helena not only for breast shape, but also to recover breast sensitivity.
+Many patients come to Clinic Helena for breast reconstructive surgery not only for breast shape, but also to recover breast sensitivity.